tim6her/FirstGrigorchukGroup/presentation.md

 . . .

-and thus poses a counterexample to the *Unbounded Burnside Problem.*
+and thus poses a counterexample to the *unbounded Burnside problem.*

 # Growth of the First Grigorchuk Group

 ## Growth of the Orders of Automorphisms